-FIGURE 7-2.
+FIGURE 6-2.
 TYPICAL SYSTEM GROUNDING ONE-LINE DIAGRAMS

-DETECTOR CONTROL HEATER (OPTIONAL)
+CONTROL HEATER (OPTIONAL)

-A control heater (Figure 7-3) provides a means of humidity /temperature control of the control box interior.
+A control heater (Figure 6-3) provides a means of humidity/temperature control for the Detector control box interior.
 It protects the components when the generator set is subjected to varying ambient air conditions during extended periods of non-use.